Painful intelligence: What AI can tell us about human suffering

-Let us first look at the term ``perception of difference of expected and obtained reward'', i.e.\ perception of reward loss, in the \eqsuff.
+Let us first look at the term ``perception of the difference of expected and obtained reward'', i.e.\ perception of reward loss, in the \eqsuff\ on page~\pageref{suffeq}.
 This should be made as small as possible, ideally zero or even negative.
 As already mentioned, the most conventional way to reduce it would be to try to increase actually obtained rewards, but that is very difficult.
 So, we need to do something more clever.
-A well-known idea in Buddhist and Stoic philosophy is to lower your expectations---at least in the colloquial sense of the word.
-Then, your reward loss should be smaller, and will perhaps vanish altogether.
+A well-known idea in Buddhist and Stoic philosophy is to lower your expectations.
+Then, your reward loss should be smaller; it will perhaps vanish altogether.

-The expected reward is essentially a product of two things: the probability you assign to obtaining the reward, and the actual amount of the reward if it is obtained (considering the basic case where the amount of reward, if obtained, is fixed).
-Thus, reducing the expectation of a reward can be accomplished by either reducing the probability the agent assigns to it, or the value it sees in the reward.
+The expected reward is typically a product of two things: the probability the agent assigns to obtaining the reward, and the actual amount of the reward if it is obtained (considering the basic case where the amount of reward, if obtained, is fixed).
+Thus, reducing the expectation of a reward can be accomplished in two ways: either reducing the probability the agent assigns to the reward, or reducing the value it sees in the reward.
 This can be compared to a lottery.
 Suppose your initial chance of winning a Porsche is 1\%.
 Obviously, the lottery would be made less attractive if the probability of winning is lowered to 0.01\%; it would also be less attractive if you realized that the Porsche is second-hand and not so cool after all.
 In both cases, your expected reward is reduced.